-The majority UK bank accounts don not let you make online or cross-border transfers from abroad.
+The majority of UK bank accounts do not let you make online or cross-border transfers from abroad.
 Since most online fraudsters tend to be based abroad, they need what is known as 'Money Mules' to launder the funds they receive from their scams.

 Money Mules receive funds into their accounts and send it to the fraudsters using a wire transfer service, minus their commission.

 Money Mules are recruited in many different ways, including spam emails, genuine recruitment websites, approaches to people whose CVs are available online, instant messaging and newspaper ads.